Jonathan Deacon | BVM&S, CertSAS, MRCVS

 At home, Sarah has four cats of her own, Aria, Phoebe, Willow and Evie who do their best to keep her busy.

 Laura is one of our student veterinary nurses.
 She joined us in 2014 as an animal care assistant.
-Two years on, she has begun her training to become a veterinary nurse.
+Two years later she begin her training to become a veterinary nurse and in April 2019 received her nursing Qualification.

 Laura has always loved caring for animals, having previously volunteered in several practices and an animal sanctuary.
 She also worked in day care for dogs.
 She has two dogs of her own, Wilma, a big shy Great Dane and Angus and happy playful Rottweiler.